-Dean of LBS, Dr Enase Okonedo was at the Nigerian Stock Exchange (NSE), on Wednesday to ring the closing bell of trading.
+Dean of LBS, Prof Enase Okonedo was at the Nigerian Stock Exchange (NSE), on Wednesday to ring the closing bell of trading.
 The CEO, Oscar Onyeama, received her.

 Earlier that day, participants of the LBS-Duke joint International Development Programme (IEDP), visited the NSE as part of their programme.
 The IEDP was put together by Duke Corporate Education and LBS, for the Banking Sector Education and Training Authority (BANKSETA) of South Africa.